JuliaDiff/ChainRules.jl/docs/src/index.md

 ### Return Zero or One
 rather than `0` or `1`
-or even rather than `zeros(n)`, `ones(m,n)`
+or even rather than `zeros(n)`, or the identity matrix.

 ### Use thunks appropriately:

-If work is only required for one of the returned differentials it should be wrapped in a `@thunk` (potentially using a begin-end block)
+If work is only required for one of the returned differentials it should be wrapped in a `@thunk` (potentially using a `begin`-`end` block).

-If there are multiple return values, almost always their should be computation wrapped in a `@thunk`s
+If there are multiple return values, their computation should almost always be wrapped in a `@thunk`.

-Don’t wrap variables in thunks, wrap the computations that fill those variables in thunks: Eg:
+Don’t wrap variables in thunks, wrap the computations that fill those variables in thunks, e.g. write:
 Write:
 ```julia
 ∂A = @thunk(foo(x))